Jexinte/API---NARUTO/readme.md

  - The use of promises
  - Dynamic Paramaters

-  and more that I can count
+  and more that I can count...

 #### Author